netdata/netdata/web/api/badges/README.md

 #### Embedding badges in GitHub

-You have 2 options a) SVG images with markdown and b) SVG images with HTML (directly in .md files).
+You have 2 options:
+- SVG images with markdown
+- SVG images with HTML (directly in .md files)

 For example, this is the cpu badge shown above: